jeff1evesque/whisper/README.md

 ###Server Echo

 Periodically, *print* statements within the *dedicated terminal* will display the status of certain actions.
-For example, when a [*WebSocket Server*](http://www.html5rocks.com/en/tutorials/websockets/basics/) is started:
+For example, when a [*WebSocket Server*](http://www.html5rocks.com/en/tutorials/websockets/basics/) is connected, then started:

 ```
 sending echo: CONNECTED TO YOU